basp-group/R2D2-SII/README.md

 This repository provides a full Python implementation of the R2D2 algorithm (in its two incarnations) at both training and imaging stages.

+The full path to this repository is referred to as `$R2D2` in the rest of the documentation.

 ## Dependencies
 Python version `3.10` or higher is required.
 PyTorch and torchvision should be installed separately by following the instructions from the [website](https://pytorch.org/get-started/locally/) to ensure their latest version available for your CUDA version is installed.
 For CUDA versions older than 11.8, follow the instructions from the [website](https://pytorch.org/get-started/previous-versions/).
 Below is an example of the command used to install PyTorch with CUDA version 11.6:
 ```